olulesi/sei-project-1/README.md

 ## Future Features
 I would have liked to add a hold feature to the Tetris game to improve its functionality.
-In addition, created more of a paper Tetris theme with audio and background features.
+Also, creating more of a paper Tetris theme with audio and background features.

-In addition, I would have liked to improve the scoring of the game as well as storage of high scores with a leaderboard feature.
+Also, I would have liked to improve the scoring of the game as well as storage of high scores with a leaderboard feature.